rauf-dev/jtwenty/README.md

 ## DB and Cloudinary CRUDS Combined
 ### NAVBAR (All pages)
-- [ ] GET All Album names, path and count of images inside
+Create New Album
-- [ ]  --> POST Save New Album Name
+- [ ]  Enter album name in front end
-  - [ ]  Validata name and path from front end
+  - [ ]  Verify if name already exists in DB
-  - [ ]  Function to check if album name exists
+  - [ ]  Create folder in Cloudinary
-- [ ]  POST Delete Album
+  - [ ]  Use Cld response to save album name in DB
-  - [ ]  Validate id
+- [ ]  Redirect to view album page

 ### View Album Page
 - [ ]  GET All Images in Album